 Results 1–10 of 22 for "Web Article"X related to "Prosocial Motives, Emotions, and..."
-Refine Your Search Refine Your Search TopicChildren (5)Education (4)Money (4)Parenting (4)Teens (4) 20 more... [+] Emotional health (3)Stress (3)Bipolar disorder (1)Bullying (1)Depression (1)Human rights (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Obesity (1)Personality (1)Race (1)Sex (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Violence (1)Workplace issues (1)Hide detailsDocument TypeWeb ArticleXYear2013 (4)2012 (3)2011 (3)2010 (3)Author/ContributorBess, J. Alison (1)Edwards, Dorothy J. (1)Frock, Sylva D. (1)Jackley, Patricia K. (1)Karns, Brenda M. (1) 8 more... [+] Lucariello, Joan (1)Maddux, Evelyn J. (1)Nordal, Katherine C. (1)Nutt, Robert L. (1)Reimers, Faye A. (1)Rimm-Kaufman, Sara (1)Rothschild, Louis (1)Ruppenicker, Marguerite R. (1)Hide details Results 1–10 of 22 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicChildren (5)Money (4)Parenting (4)Teens (4)Education (3) 19 more... [+] Emotional health (3)Stress (3)Bipolar disorder (1)Bullying (1)Depression (1)Human rights (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Obesity (1)Personality (1)Race (1)Sex (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Violence (1)Workplace issues (1)Hide detailsDocument TypeWeb ArticleXYear2013 (4)2012 (3)2011 (3)2010 (3)Author/ContributorBess, J. Alison (1)Edwards, Dorothy J. (1)Frock, Sylva D. (1)Jackley, Patricia K. (1)Karns, Brenda M. (1) 8 more... [+] Lucariello, Joan (1)Maddux, Evelyn J. (1)Nordal, Katherine C. (1)Nutt, Robert L. (1)Reimers, Faye A. (1)Rimm-Kaufman, Sara (1)Rothschild, Louis (1)Ruppenicker, Marguerite R. (1)Hide details Results 1–10 of 22 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Violence in the Media — Psychologists Study TV and Video Game Violence for Potential Harmful EffectsAfter seeing violence on television, children may be less sensitive to the pain and suffering of others, more fearful of the world around them, and more likely to behave in aggressive or harmful ways toward others.
 Web Article (November 2013)2.Bullying and School ClimateResearch shows that bullying and school climate are linked to children’s academic achievement, learning and development.Web Article 3.Improving Students' Relationships with Teachers to Provide Essential Supports for LearningImproving students’ relationships with teachers has important, positive and long-lasting implications for students’ academic and social development.
 Solely improving students’ relationships with their teachers will not produce gains in achievement.Web Article 4.State Licensure and Certification Information for PsychologistsContact information for relevant state licensing and credentialing authorities for clinical and school psychology, including education, examination and any internship requirements, and scope of practice information.Web Article 5.Which traits predict job performance?Personality traits, innovation and interpersonal skills are not as strong predictors for good job performance as volunteering, putting in extra effort, cooperating, following rules and procedures, and endorsing the goals of the organization.
 This contextual performance overarches other important predictors for even teamwork and social-oriented jobs, as well as creative jobs.Web Article (September 2011)6.Struggling with weight gainPsychologist Amy Walters, PhD, discusses methods of controlling body weight while recovering from an injury or health issue.Web Article (April 2013)7.Ethnicity and Health in America Series: American Indian and Alaska Native HeritageIn honor of National American Indian and Alaska Native Heritage Month, OEMA is raising public awareness concerning the impact of historical trauma and acculturation stress on the mental health of American Indian and Alaska Native populations.
 Web Article 8.How Do I Get My Students Over Their Alternative Conceptions (Misconceptions) for Learningit is very typical for students to have misconceptions in different domains (content knowledge areas) and there is a common set of alternative conceptions (misconceptions) that most students typically exhibit.
-Web Article 9.JJDPA: Mental Health and Substance Abuse IssuesConsiderable questions remain with regard to the intersection of juvenile justice and mental health and substance abuse.Web Article 10.CoA Update May 2012Articles featured include: CoA spring meeting; revised implementing regulation– C-20; public comment items; accredited program reminders; special topics spotlight on accreditation status; and current program counts.Web Article (May 2012) Previous 1 2 3 ...
+Web Article 9.JJDPA: Mental Health and Substance Abuse IssuesConsiderable questions remain with regard to the intersection of juvenile justice and mental health and substance abuse.Web Article 10.Identifying Signs of Stress in Your Children and TeensChildren and adolescents can experience overwhelming feelings of stress.
+Emotional & behavioral cues like negative behavior changes, sick feelings, and shifts in interpersonal interactions may be symptoms.
+New parenting skills can help.Web Article (June 2011) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Web Article"X related to "Prosocial Motives, Emotions, and..."